Michaelszeng/3D-Acrobatic-Quadrotor-Controller-drake/README.md

 ![](dronebackflip.gif)

-Controls of an underactuated quadrotor from any starting pose to "any" (6-DOF constrained) goal pose.
+Solves and tracks a trajectory for an underactuated quadrotor from a starting pose to "any" (6-DOF constrained) goal pose.

 Future work: Improve the iLQR-generated trajectories as they tend to be too aggressive for the poorly tuned Geometric SE(3) Controller, and seem to prefer straight lines due to cost function formulation.